Virus: Types, Characteristics, Facts, Topics, Structure

 While being a part of the viral particle construction, certain viruses are enveloped.
 This envelope is an acquired lipid bilayer that has its origin in the host’s cell membrane – it contains viral glycoproteins that play the role of host-recognition proteins as well as being involved in the entry of viral particles into the host cell.

-Basic Virus Structure Diagram
+Virus Structure

-Classification Of Viruses
+Classification of Viruses

 The classification of viruses is listed below

-Based On Host
+Based on Host

 Animal Viruses

-Again, invade animal cells resulting in simple conditions such as the common flu, to more complicated conditions such as the flu and Acquired Immune Deficiency Syndrome (AIDS).
+Again, invades animal cells resulting in simple conditions such as the common flu, to more complicated conditions such as the flu and Acquired Immune Deficiency Syndrome (AIDS).
 It usually has a preference for specific receptors of the host cells.

 Plant Viruses